bbejeck/kafka-streams-in-action/README.md

 which examples.

 4. There are some exciting new features coming in the 0.11 release of Kafka and Kafka Streams coming early to mid June, stay tuned as this code base will evolve.
-Which also means we won't bundle the Kafka dependencies but include them in the gradle file.
+Which also means we won't need to bundle the Kafka dependencies but include them in the gradle file.